hizkifw/ytarchive/README.md

 		Save the audio to a separate file, similar to when downloading audio_only, alongside the final muxed file.
 This includes embedding metadata and the thumbnail if set.

+	--temp-dir
+		Temporary directory where fragments will be stored.
+If not specified, one will be created.

 	--threads THREAD_COUNT
 		Set the number of threads to use for downloading audio and video